 Plus, if that not-so-fit employee messes something, who will be blamed?

-If he fails to do that, then he is a bad manager.
+If he fails to do that, then he is a lousy manager.

-What great managers do is, they select the right talent in the first place before assigning the role.
+Great managers select the right talent in the first place before assigning the role.

 Using this approach, they avoid unnecessary pain.

-An average person needs more time to do the same thing compared to a talented one.
+An average person needs more time to do the same thing than a talented one.

-If you fail to hire talented people, then it'll kill the overall performance of your team.
+If you fail to hire talented people, it’ll kill your team’s overall performance.

 You don’t want that as a great manager, right?